Professor of Economics

 Disclaimer: The city is constantly changing and I don't have time to keep this page in sync with it.
 The information here was valid when I wrote it, but the world may have changed since then.

-My former colleague Simon Wilkie is an internationally recognized scholar with extensive experience in the communications industry, and is the Chairman of the Department of Economics at the University of Southern California.
+My former colleague Simon Wilkie is an internationally recognized scholar with extensive experience in the communications industry, and past Chairman of the Department of Economics at the University of Southern California.
 Nevertheless, people sometimes used to confuse us, so here are our old official Caltech ID photos.
 As you can see, we look nothing alike.

 |Yours truly||Simon Wilkie|